abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

     -s7-10 size is between 7 to 10 kibibyte inclusively.
 No unit means in kibibyte -s70c-50 size is between 70 byte to 50 kibibyte inclusively
 - To filter certain depths :		-1..99[-1..99], e.g.
-	l /usr -5  : search only up to 5th depths counted from /usr dir. l -5-7  : search only within the 5th to 7th depths counted from current dir. l -7.  : search in the exact 7th depths counted from current dir. l -5-  : search in the 5th depths and deeper to the last, counted from current dir.
+	l -5 /usr  : search only up to 5th depths counted from /usr dir. l -5-7 /usr : search only within the 5th to 7th depths counted from current dir. l -7. /usr : search in the exact 7th depths counted from current dir. l -5- /usr : search in the 5th depth or deeper up to the last, counted from current dir.
+- To filter out i.e. to exclude certain path(s) from the main find search results
 </pre>
 Most of `find` test or action options may also be passed and made use of